leoalmPT/PDE-portfolio/src/lib/md/peci.md

 <br>

-The base code for the project is an adaptation of the that I developed for my master's thesis.
+The base code for the project is an adaptation of the code that I developed for my master's thesis.

 <br>